FreeAndFair/ColoradoRLA/docs/22_county_runbook.md

-After successfully upload and import of both the Ballot Manifest and the CVR files, the Contest Info table near the bottom of the County home page shows the status of ballot cards and all contests on all CVRs.
+After successfully upload and import of both the Ballot Manifest and the CVR files, the Contest Info table near the bottom of the County Home Page lists all contests from the CVR file.
+The user may have to scroll down to see all contests.

 ![Contest Info Displayed on Home Page](./screenshots/202_contest_info.png)

+# Audit Board Functions

-### Audit Board Sign In and Sign Out
+## Audit Board Identity Page

 The Audit Board does not log directly into the RLA Tool with usernames and passwords.
 However, whenever the Audit Board begins to interact